chosenobih/pamlinc/README.md

-# PAMLINC: High-throughput Distributed Computing Pipeline for Processing and Analyzing RNA-Seq Data
+# PAMLINC: Paralel Annotation of Modified RNA and LincRNA

 ## Introdcution